Henry Cavendish: Death

-Cavendish died at Clapham on 24 February 1810 (as one of the wealthiest men in Britain) and was buried in the church that is now Derby Cathedral, alongside many of his ancestors.
+Cavendish died at Clapham on 24 February 1810 as one of the wealthiest men in Britain, and was buried in the church that is now Derby Cathedral, alongside many of his ancestors.
 The road he used to live on in Derby has been named after him, as has a road near his house in Clapham, of which the north part is part of the South Circular Road.
-The University of Cambridge's Cavendish Laboratory was endowed by one of Cavendish's later relatives, William Cavendish, 7th Duke of Devonshire (Chancellor of the University from 1861 to 1891).
+The Cavendish Laboratory in the University of Cambridge was endowed by one of Cavendish's later relatives, William Cavendish, 7th Duke of Devonshire (Chancellor of the University from 1861 to 1891).

 Personality and legacy

 Cavendish inherited two fortunes that were so large that Jean Baptiste Biot called him "the richest of all the savants and the most knowledgeable of the rich".
-At his death, Cavendish was the largest depositor in the Bank of England.
-He was a shy man who was uncomfortable in society and avoided it when he could.
-He could speak to only one person at a time, and only if the person were known to him and male.
-He conversed little, always dressed in an old-fashioned suit, and developed no known deep personal attachments outside his family.
+At his death, Cavendish was the largest depositor of the Bank of England.
+A profoundly shy man, he was uncomfortable in society and avoided it when he could.
+He could speak to only one person at a time and only if the person was known to him and male.
+He conversed little, always dressed in an old-fashioned suit and developed no known deep personal attachments outside his family.
 Cavendish was taciturn and solitary and regarded by many as eccentric.
 He communicated with his female servants only by notes.
 By one account, Cavendish had a back staircase added to his house to avoid encountering his housekeeper, because he was especially shy of women.
 The contemporary accounts of his personality have led some modern commentators, such as Oliver Sacks, to speculate that he was autistic.

 His only social outlet was the Royal Society Club, whose members dined together before weekly meetings.
 Cavendish seldom missed these meetings, and was profoundly respected by his contemporaries.
 However, his shyness made conversation difficult; guests were advised to wander close to him and then speak as if "into vacancy.
 If their remarks were scientifically worthy, they might receive a mumbled reply".
 Cavendish was more likely not to reply at all.
 Cavendish's religious views were also considered eccentric for his time.
 He was considered to be agnostic.
 As his biographer, George Wilson, comments, "As to Cavendish's religion, he was nothing at all."